Anita Hill On 2020 Election: We Don't Need 'To Take The Lesser Of Two Evils'

 Anita Hill has never really been one for compromise.

-It was her decision not to that first thrust the lawyer into public life nearly three decades ago, when she came forward with sexual harassment allegations against Clarence Thomas in his 1991 Supreme Court confirmation hearings.
+The lawyer's decision not to do so first propelled her into public life nearly three decades ago, when she came forward with sexual harassment allegations against Clarence Thomas in his 1991 Supreme Court confirmation hearings.
 And she doesn't intend to begin compromising now.

 "You have to understand that what we need is not just to take the lesser of two evils," Hill told NPR on Tuesday, an hour before she took the stage to accept her Courage Award at the 2019 PEN America Literary Gala in New York City.